RATIU5/zaggonaut/README.md

 Zaggonaut is a retro-inspired theme for Astro, built using TypeScript, TailwindCSS, and of course, Astro.

+> [!NOTE]
+> Introducing Zaggonaut 2.0!
+> This is a complete rewrite of the internal content layer, making use of Astro's new Content Collections feature, among other enhancements.

 ## Getting Started

 [View the demo](https://zaggonaut.dev) or [view the source code](https://github.com/RATIU5/zaggonaut).